 (1) provide the commissioner with a copy of any agreement between a combatant and the applicant that binds the applicant to pay the combatant a certain fixed fee or percentage of the gate receipts;

-(3) provide the commissioner with a copy of the latest financial statement of the entity; and
+(3) provide the commissioner with a copy of the latest financial statement of the applicant;

-(c) Before the commissioner issues a license to a combatant, the applicant shall submit to the commissioner:
+(b) Before the commissioner issues a license to a combatant, the applicant shall:

 (1) submit to the commissioner the results of a current medical examination on forms furnished or approved by the commissioner.
 The medical examination must include an ophthalmological and neurological examination, and documentation of test results for HBV, HCV, and HIV, and any other blood test as the commissioner by rule may require.
 The ophthalmological examination must be designed to detect any retinal defects or other damage or condition of the eye that could be aggravated by combative sports.
 The neurological examination must include an electroencephalogram or medically superior test if the combatant has been knocked unconscious in a previous contest.
 The commissioner may also order an electroencephalogram or other appropriate neurological or physical examination before any contest if it determines that the examination is desirable to protect the health of the combatant.
 The commissioner shall not issue a license to an applicant submitting positive test results for HBV, HCV, or HIV;

 (2) complete a licensing application on the Office of Combative Sports Web site or on forms furnished or approved by the commissioner; and

 (3) provide proof that the applicant is 18 years of age.
 Acceptable proof is a photo driver's license, state photo identification card, passport, or birth certificate combined with additional photo identification.